-This bread recipe can be made in a KitchenAid mixer with the dough attachment if you have one, which saves a lot of time.
-If you don't have a stand mixer not to worry, you can mix these up by hand quite easily.
+This air bun recipe can be made in a KitchenAid mixer with the dough attachment if you have one, which saves a lot of time.
+However, if you don't have a stand mixer, not to worry; you can mix these up by hand quite easily.
 Just use a wooden spoon until you can't mix it anymore, then use your hands to mix the flour in.

-- First, mix ½ cup lukewarm water, 1 tbsp yeast, and 1 tsp cane sugar in a medium bowl.
+Firstly, mix ½ cup lukewarm water, 1 tablespoon yeast, and 1 teaspoon cane sugar in a medium bowl.
 Let it sit for 5 minutes.
 It will start to get foamy on top.

-- Next, in your stand mixer or a large bowl, add 2 cups of HOT water.
-Add 2 tsp salt and ½ cup cane sugar to the HOT water, stir with a spoon until it dissolves.
-Then add 1-½ cups warm water, ½ cup oil, 1 tbsp vinegar, and 3 cups of flour.
+Secondly, in your stand mixer or a large bowl, add 2 cups of HOT water.
+Add 2 teaspoon salt and ½ cup cane sugar to the HOT water, stir with a spoon until it dissolves.
+Then add 1-½ cups warm water, ½ cup oil, 1 tablespoon vinegar, and 3 cups of flour.
 Start mixing with the dough hook attachment, or with a wooden spoon.
 Add the yeast mixture and keep on mixing.
 Keep adding flour gradually a cup at a time until you have a smooth round ball.

-- Divide the dough into 3 sections.
+Divide the dough into 3 sections.
 Each section will make 15 air buns.
-Roll the dough into balls and place on parchment paper-lined cookie sheets for dinner rolls, or place a section into greased or parchment paper-lined bread pans for a loaf of bread.
+Roll the dough into balls and place on parchment paper-lined cookie sheets for buns, or place a section into greased or parchment paper-lined bread pans for a loaf of bread.
 Cover and let rise for 1 hour more, or until doubled in size again.
 As above, I like to place them in the oven to rise and that way I don't have to cover them.
-I found before that when they were done rising and I pulled the towel off, or the plastic wrap, that the buns fell from being disturbed and didn't turn out as well.
+However, I found before that when they were done rising, and I pulled the towel off, or the plastic wrap, the buns fell from being disturbed and didn't turn out as well.

-Enjoy these homemade air buns hot out of the oven with some butter or margarine, or with homemade raspberry rhubarb jam.
+Enjoy these homemade air buns out of the oven with some butter or margarine or homemade raspberry rhubarb jam.
 Yum!!!
 Just be careful not to burn your mouth!

 The options are endless with this recipe!
 You can add in: